Geosynchronous Satellite Launch Vehicle: Cryogenic engine controversy

+Retirement

+As of October 2024, ISRO has stopped selling GSLV Mk II Rockets.
+Eight known launches are planned with NVS Missions, IDRSS Missions, NISAR Mission.
+Unlike the other Rocket families developed by ISRO, the agency has not invited private agencies to develop the GSLV-Mk2 rocket.
+ISRO cites its cost per lauch as higher, as fewer GSLV rockets have been developed and launched.
+At the end of 2025, flight components from GSLV-F12, GSLV-F14, GSLV-F15, and GSLV-F16 are reported to still be in earth orbit as Space Junk.

 Vehicle description

 The 49 m tall GSLV, with a lift-off mass of 415 MT, is a three-stage vehicle with solid, liquid and cryogenic stages respectively.
 The payload fairing, which is 7.8 m long and 3.4 m in diameter, protects the vehicle electronics and the spacecraft during its ascent through the atmosphere.
 It is discarded when the vehicle reaches an altitude of about 115 km.

 GSLV employs S-band telemetry and C-band transponders for enabling vehicle performance monitoring, tracking, range safety / flight safety and preliminary orbit determination.
 The Redundant Strap Down Inertial Navigation System/Inertial Guidance System of GSLV housed in its equipment bay guides the vehicle from lift-off to spacecraft injection.
 The digital auto-pilot and closed loop guidance scheme ensure the required altitude maneuver and guide injection of the spacecraft to the specified orbit.

 The GSLV can place approximately 5000 kg into an easterly low Earth orbit (LEO) or 2500 kg (for the Mk II version) into an 18° geostationary transfer orbit.